Questor’s Gambit

 Thoughts for another time, Cmdr.
 Wilker told himself firmly.
 He held the glowing crystal out to Lt.
 LeGuin and said, “Get this crystal back to engineering.”
 He turned to Lt.
 Vonn and said, “Escort him there.
 I’m heading to the bridge.”

 “Here, take this.”
 Lt.
-Vonn pulled a hidden vibro-dagger from her boot and held it out to the Collie.
+Vonn pulled a hidden vibro-dagger from her boot and held it out to the collie.

 “Thanks,” Cmdr.
 Wilker said, hoping he wouldn’t need it.
-He watched the yellow lab, with her blazor rifle held ready, follow the little orange tabby out of the tele-bay and into the corridor.
+He watched the yellow lab, with her blazor rifle held ready, follow the orange tabby out of the tele-bay and into the corridor.
 That Lt.
 Vonn sure as hell was one prepared dog.
 Cmdr.
 Wilker admired that.

 On his way to the bridge, Cmdr.
 Wilker tried several times to contact the captain — or any bridge crew — with his comm-pin.
 No answer.
 But he pushed his worry aside and kept hurrying through the halls.